Nisxzn/leave-management-website/README.md

-# ABC Company Leave Management System
+# Company Leave Management System

 A modern, file-based leave management system with a beautiful glassmorphism UI.